 Harpswell home prices are not only among the most expensive in Maine, but Harpswell real estate also consistently ranks among the most expensive in America.

-Harpswell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Harpswell is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Harpswell who work in sales jobs (14.35%), office and administrative support (10.23%), and management occupations (8.88%).
+Unlike some towns, Harpswell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Harpswell are a mix of both white- and blue-collar jobs.
+Overall, Harpswell is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Harpswell who work in sales jobs (14.94%), office and administrative support (9.99%), and management occupations (9.44%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.71% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Harpswell telecommute to their jobs.
+Overall, about 15.16% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Harpswell is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Harpswell really has some of the features that families look for when choosing a good community to raise children.
 Is Harpswell perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.